Tisamenus/hardhat-template/README.md

 #### ```yarn add:oz <name1> <version1>```

-Adds an openzeppelin package with the path ```openzeppelin/<name1>/contracts``` with the specified version.
-Useful in case of solidity version difference.
+Adds an openzeppelin package with the path ```openzeppelin/<name1>``` with the specified version.
+Useful in case of solidity version differences in source files.